Visiting Dublin for the first time? Check out these 9 travel tips and enjoy your trip.

 On top of that, the Irish drive on the left side of the road.
 If you’re an experienced driver who can compete with Schumacher, definitely get this experience under your belt.
 Otherwise, you’re better off walking around or using public transportation.

 2. Taxicabs are Everywhere

-Dublin is overflowed with the taxis.
+Dublin is packed with taxis.
 If there were a competition, it’d have all chances to get ahead of London and New York, the cities with the largest amount of taxicabs.
 With that said, getting around is a piece of cake even for the first-time visitors of Dublin.
-You can flag down a cab almost everywhere without prior booking.
+You can flag down a cab almost everywhere without a prior booking.

 Even though you can still use Uber app to get your ride in Dublin, expect to see a taxi to pick you up.
 The taxis are heavily regulated in the city.
 Only people with official taxi licenses can offer you a ride for pay.

-4. Making Friends when Visiting Dublin even for the First Time is Easy
+4. Making Friends when Visiting Dublin is Easy

 Even if you are visiting Dublin for the first time and don’t have any friend here, it’s going to change very quickly.
 The Dubliners are very friendly and open.
 They are joy to be around.
 You can always count on their help and advice.
 Perhaps only desperate introverts can have hard time making friends in Dublin.

 5. Pedestrian Signals Do Work in Dublin